Iva, South Carolina 29655

 View in Google

-Policies for Units Attending Camp Old Indian, Carroll Brown and White Pines in the Off-season (Some of these do NOT apply to Camp Arrowhead since it is not on the Old Indian Reservation):
+Policies for Units Attending Camp Old Indian and Camp White Pines in the off-season (Some of these do NOT apply to Camp Arrowhead since it is not on the Old Indian Reservation):

 The Blue Ridge Council requires your attention and cooperation in supporting and obeying the policies, procedures and practices of the Boy Scouts of America.
 Permit to use council facilities must be obtained seven days before arrival, and check in and out procedures must be followed.